cloudmesh-community/fa18-516-29/project-report/report.md

 	 where the first IP is the Private IP and second is the Public DNS (IPv4) in EC2 management console.

-   ix.
-Change the hostname in all the instances to the public DNS name after login because by default they are the private IPs.
+   #### 8. Change the hostname in all the instances to the public DNS name after login because by default they are the private IPs.

               sudo hostname ec2-52-24-204-101.us-west-2.compute.amazonaws.com.